 What does that look like?
 Ask about their needs if you don't already know them and take them into consideration.
 If you're hosting morning people and you're a night owl, pick up yogurt, granola, and fruit or other easy breakfast options to which they can help themselves.
 If your guests are coffee drinkers and you're not, procure the basics, even if it's as simple as a plastic pour-over setup, some paper filters, a bag of pre-ground coffee, and a little milk.

-If you ask and they insist, no, no, they don't need a thing, it's still nice to set out some snacks like granola bars, nuts, or fruit that they can eat out of hand — especially if they're dealing with jet lag.
+If you ask and they insist, no, no, they don't need a thing, it's still nice to set out some snacks like granola bars, nuts, or fruit — especially if they're dealing with jet lag.

 4. Give a quick tour.